robinuniacc/cwa-assignment-2/README.md

 This project allows use to generate HTML code for LMS-compatible tabbed content.
 This project uses [Next.js](https://nextjs.org/) and [TailwindCSS](https://tailwindcss.com/).

+Video can be found in the `public` folder.

 # Getting Started

 Follow these steps to set up and run the project locally: